schlauerlauer/gnome-shell-home-assistant/README.md

-# Gnome Shell Extension Home Assistant
+# Gnome Shell Extension for Home Assistant

 A Gnome Shell Extension to interact with the Home Assistant API